 In the place where I did the research was a clinic run by three foreign catholic nuns.
 One of them went every week to a resettlement on the bank of the Volta Lake to hold clinic.
 She took a special interest in old people and one day she said to me that the life of elderly people in Kwahu-Tafo was 'heaven' compared to that of the elderly in the resettlements.
-I should come along with her and interview these old people.
+I should come along with her and interview the old people in one of the resettlements.
 It would give me a more realistic and 'balanced' view of the life conditions of old people in the whole area.
 I accepted the invitation.

-The resettlements along the Volta Lake were constructed between 1964 and 1966, when the Akosombo Dam in the River Volta had been completed and the river slowly started to turn into a 350 km long lake.
-About one hundred villages were covered by the rising water and their inhabitants were evacuated to forty newly built resettlements.
+The resettlements along the Volta Lake were constructed between 1964 and 1966, when the Akosombo Dam in the River Volta had been completed and the river slowly started to turn into a lake.
+I was told that about one hundred villages were covered by the rising water and that their inhabitants were evacuated to forty newly built resettlements.

 In 1969 I stayed about five months in the area to study the local language, Twi.
 I once went to visit some of the nearby resettlements and was struck by two things.
 Firstly, the resettlements proved completely different from an ordinary rural community.
-I found straight rows of houses consisting of just one room.
-The monotonous composition and the absence of enclosures which in 'normal' communities provide some measure of privacy, made the place look weird and inhospitable.
-I realised that these people could impossibly regard themselves as having been re-settled.
+I found straight rows of houses consisting of just one room and a roof covering an area of the size of three rooms.
+The absence of fences and rooms, which in 'normal' communities produce an enclosed space and provide some measure of privacy, made the place look weird and inhospitable.
+I realised that these people could impossibly regard themselves as having been resettled.
 They had been manoeuvred into a highly unsettling situation.

-The second thing that struck me was the fact that the resettlements were very hard to reach.
+The second thing that struck me was the fact that the resettlements I visited were very hard to reach.
 They had been built in places without decent roads.
-Some of them had to be reached by crossing the lake in a canoe.
-Apparently, new land for these involuntary migrants to settle and farm had only been found in remote and hostile places.
+Some of them had to be reached by crossing the Lake in a canoe.
+Apparently, new land for these involuntary migrants to settle on and farm had only been found in remote and hostile places.